andaoba/MachineLearningCourse/README.md

 # MachineLearningCourse
-In this repository i load the important code for the Machine Learning Course
+In this repository I will load the important code for the Machine Learning Course